Dr. William L. Stafford, Jr.

-Program Director and Second Year Coordinator
+Second Year Coordinator

 Dr. Mary Ann Barnes

-Since joining the faculty of the residency program in 1989, I have been able to share with residents ongoing experiences at the local homeless clinic, teaching domestic violence in Ukraine, and doing medical mission work with the Mestizo and Mayan people of Belize.
+Since joining the faculty of the residency program in 1989, Dr. Barnes has been privileged to share with residents ongoing experiences at a local homeless clinic, teaching domestic violence in Ukraine and doing medical mission work with the Mestizo and Mayan people of Belize.

 Dr. Allana Oak

-Assistant Director and Director of Obstetric Fellowship
+Director of Obstetric Fellowship

 Dr. Ward Rice

 Director of Neonatology